jpunkt/blocklenium/README.md

         blocklenium --help

 You should see a list of the command line parameters.
+The options `-b` and `-u` are mandatory (see below).

 Intended Use
 ============

-blocklenium is intended to be started from the PLC, and will terminate when it loses contact to the ADS service.
+blocklenium is intended to be started by the PLC, and stay active as long as the PLC is in *Run Mode*.
+It will terminate on it's own when it loses contact to the ADS service (i.e. when the PLC is put in *Config Mode*).

+blocklenium requires the PLC to provide a boolean flag `GVL.bStartBlockly`.
+The name of the flag can be changed using the command line option `--plc_flag`.
+Setting this flag to `TRUE` on the PLC starts the browser, loads the web page given with the option `-u` and then runs the bookmarklet.

 Creating bookmarklets
 ---------------------

 When using `blockly-desk` to create bookmarklets, just drag the finished bookmarklet (marked "V.1" or similar) onto the desktop.
-This will create a file with the ending `.url`.
-Just pass the path to this file using the command line parameter `-u`.
+This will create a bookmark file with the ending `.url`.
+Just pass the path to this file using the command line parameter `-b`.

+If you are writing the bookmarklet in javascript from scratch, you can also save the plain javascript code in a text file with the ending `.js` or `.txt`.

 Starting from the PLC
 ---------------------